- Do you think you could pick up on new songs quicker if you knew how they were put together?

 Something else to consider about chord progressions, and this is critically important to lead guitarists, is that knowing them is necessary in order to apply scales correctly and understand modes.
 You know which scales to use over chords by recognizing from which scales the progressions are drawn.
 The modal concept is really a concept in chord progressions too.
 Each degree of the major scale produces a different sound when it’s used as the primary pitch of a piece of music.
 This is why I tell guitarists to learn major scale patterns and chord progressions before attempting to make sense of modes, otherwise you’re getting ahead of yourself.

-When you’re ready to learn the whole process of building chords, forming numbered patterns, and playing chord progressions, go to the GMT Members area, where you will find video lessons to guide you every step of the way.
-Additionally, you will get to know scales, modes, and more.
-Everything is taught from a guitar player’s perspective by focusing on the fretboard and relating all concepts to familiar songs.
+When you’re ready to learn the whole process of building chords, forming numbered patterns, and playing chord progressions, your journey begins with the Fretboard Theory video instruction featured in the GMT member area.
+There are over 20 courses and 150 video lessons pertaining to scales, chords, progressions, modes, and more.
+Aside from learning these components of music individually, you learn how they fit together to make music.
+Furthermore, everything is taught from a guitar player’s perspective by focusing on the fretboard and relating all concepts to familiar songs.

 Beginner Chord Progressions